Prospects for probing light photophobic axion-like particles via displaced vertex signals at the CEPC: Conclusions and Discussions

-In this paper, we have investigated the prospects for detecting light long-lived photophobic ALPs through displaced vertex signals within the inner tracker detector of the CEPC with $\sqrt{s}=91.2$ GeV and $\mathcal{L} = 100$ ab$^{-1}$.
-We consider the production of a photophobic ALP in association with a photon, a lepton pair or a jet pair.
-Among these production processes, we find that the photon-associated production mode exhibits the largest production cross section.
-We therefore focus on the process $e^+ e^- \to Z \to \gamma a$, with the ALP $a$ subsequently decaying into a pair of displaced muon and tau leptons.
-We perform Monte Carlo simulations for the $\mu^+ \mu^- \gamma$ and $\tau_h^+ \tau_h^- \slashed{E}_T \gamma$ signals and derive prospective $95\%$ C.L. sensitivities of the CEPC to light long-lived photophobic ALPs.
+In this paper, we have investigated the prospects for detecting light long-lived photophobic ALPs through displaced-vertex signals within the main tracking system of the CEPC with $\sqrt{s}=91.2$ GeV and $\mathcal{L} = 100$ ab$^{-1}$.
+We consider the production of a photophobic ALP in association with a photon, a lepton pair, or a jet pair.
+Among these production processes, we find that the photon-associated production mode has the largest production cross section.
+We therefore focus on the process $e^+ e^- \to Z \to \gamma a$, with the ALP $a$ subsequently decaying into a displaced pair of muons or tau leptons.
+We perform Monte Carlo simulations for the $\mu^+ \mu^- \gamma$ and $\tau_h^+ \tau_h^- \slashed{E}_T \gamma$ signals and derive the prospective $95\%$ C.L. sensitivities of the CEPC to light long-lived photophobic ALPs.
 For the $\mu^+ \mu^- \gamma$ signal, the CEPC can probe the ALP-$W$ boson coupling in the range $g_{aWW} \in [1.27 \times 10^{-3}, 6.80 \times 10^{-1}]~\mathrm{TeV}^{-1}$ for $m_a \in [1,4]$ GeV.
-While for the $\tau_h^+ \tau_h^- \slashed{E}_T \gamma$ signal, the prospective sensitivities reach $g_{aWW} \in [7.00 \times 10^{-4}, 9.40 \times 10^{-3}]$ TeV$^{-1}$ for $m_a \in [4,9]$ GeV.
-Comparing our results with exclusion regions from other experiments, we find that the CEPC can probe regions of the photophobic ALP parameter space characterized by lower masses and weaker couplings that remain challenging for prompt-decay searches at the LEP and LHC.
-In addition, compared with the constraints from rare meson decays obtained by the LHCb collaboration and the CHARM experiment, the CEPC can provide complementary coverage of the light long-lived ALP parameter space.
-Furthermore, the projected sensitivity obtained in this work is also complementary to the expected reach of the HL-LHC.
-Thus, we can conclude that the CEPC has great potential to detect light long-lived photophobic ALPs via displaced vertex signals.
+For the $\tau_h^+ \tau_h^- \slashed{E}_T \gamma$ signal, the prospective sensitivities reach $g_{aWW} \in [7.00 \times 10^{-4}, 9.40 \times 10^{-3}]$ TeV$^{-1}$ for $m_a \in [4,9]$ GeV.
+Comparing our results with exclusion regions from other experiments, we find that the CEPC can probe regions of the photophobic ALP parameter space characterized by lower masses and weaker couplings that remain challenging for prompt-decay searches at LEP and the LHC.
+In addition, compared with constraints from rare meson decays obtained by the LHCb collaboration and the CHARM experiment, the CEPC can provide complementary coverage of the light long-lived ALP parameter space.
+Furthermore, the projected sensitivity obtained in this work is complementary to the expected reach of the HL-LHC.
+Thus, we conclude that the CEPC has great potential to detect light long-lived photophobic ALPs via displaced-vertex signals.